-CERMI and the ONCE Foundation shall drive regional coordination and collaboration by the Associations with the Offices of the Tax Agency in the execution of the initiatives that form the content of this Agreement.
+CERMI and the ONCE Foundation will promote the coordination and collaboration of the Associations at territorial level with the Tax Agency Delegations in the development of the actions included in the content of this Agreement.

 The Tax Agency shall continue to carry out the initiatives it has already begun to bring its buildings up to minimum standards of accessibility by people with disabilities.Insofar as it is possible, the list of accessible buildings, with corresponding details on their degree of accessibility, shall be posted on the Tax Agency's web page.The Collaboration and Communication Commission shall provide information on the accessibility of the Tax Agency's buildings.

 When the Tax Agency determines that a certain tax administration regulation affects people with disabilities, it may request relevant suggestions from CERMI and the ONCE Foundation in order to facilitate the exercise by disabled people of their rights as well as compliance with their tax obligations.